auroregonzalez/auroregonzalez.github.io/_pages/presentations.md

 Two types of presuppositions in polar questions.
 Talk at *GLOW 44*, GLOW Board, April 15-17.

 Expletive negation and negative polarity: the view from Québec French [with [Justin Royer](http://justinroyer.lingspace.org/)].\
-Talk at *DGfS2021 - WorkshopEmpirical approaches to canonical and non-canonical uses of negation*, University of Freiburg , February 24-26.
+Talk at *DGfS2021 - Workshop Empirical approaches to canonical and non-canonical uses of negation*, University of Freiburg , February 24-26.

 ## 2020